KasperSkytte/KaspbeeryPi/README.md

 ansible-playbook playbook.yml
 ```

+#### Tilt gravity calibration
+The Tilt gravity reading can be calibrated by a slope and offset.
+When changing battery the weight of the battery might be different and this is necessary.
+I did some tests when changing battery and figured out that it seems to be a linear model between the raw uncalibrated value and the adjusted value with hydrometer according to the Tilt android app.
+When changing battery it will automatically calibrate to 1000 if you place it in plain water immediately (if not adjust the `tilt_sg_offset` variable) after changing the battery, but the cal/uncal ratio/scale needs to be calibrated with a hydrometer.
+Make a few measurements, preferably with high gravity and dilute a few times.
+Plot the points of uncal+cal value from the Tilt app and check the trend.
+If linear just take the highest gravity reading with hydrometer and divide by its uncal tilt value to get the slope, in my case with a Duracell battery it was 1064/1042 = 1.021113, which is set with the `tilt_sg_slope` variable.

 ### Running the Shiny app for displaying the logged data
 Run the Shiny app by either hosting it on [https://shinyapps.io](https://shinyapps.io), run a Shiny server yourself through Docker with fx the [rocker/shiny](`https://hub.docker.com/r/rocker/shiny`) images, or just from within RStudio locally.
 The Shiny app is bundled as an R package using [`{golem}`](https://thinkr-open.github.io/golem/index.html), install with: